COWES, ISLE OF WIGHT

-FoNC and IWC have been working together for over 9 years to attract funding to bring this exciting restoration project to fruition and save the two chapels at the Cemetery from collapse or demolition.This grant has now secured their heritage.
+FoNC and IWC worked together to attract funding to bring this exciting restoration project to fruition and save the two chapels at the Cemetery from collapse or demolition.This grant has now secured their heritage.

 An area for natural burials in a woodland setting has also been established and a Heritage Resource Centre created in the restored West Chapel.